SihanChen46/computational_bootcamp/README.md

 ### Labs

 Each lab will be a collection of short coding problems in Python.
-There will be 1 lab per week (for a total of 4, each worth 5% of total grade).
+There will be 1 lab per week (for a total of 4, each lab is worth 5% of total grade).
 Each lab will due on Sunday by 9:00p submitted on Canvas.

 Late assignments will only be accepted for medical emergencies.